 - Anyone can make a tshirt quilt.
 To make a professional quilt you will need a lot of supplies.
 I think of it like this.
 I can paint my kitchen but I choose to pay a professional.
 The professional painter will do a much better job in a lot less time.
 They have the equipment needed that I do not have.
 In the long run I will be happier if I leave it to the professionals!

-- We love beautiful fabric!
+- No to boring fabric.
+We love beautiful fabric!
 Why would you not want beautiful fabric on the back of your t-shirt quilt?

 - Yes the batting is a very important part of the tshirt quilt.
 Avoid quilters who use polyester.
 Polyester batting is cheaper and quilters can save a lot of money by using it.
 The thin polyester will not washwell and the thick polyester will make your t-shirt quilt stiff.
 Here is the polyester batting that CampusQuilt uses.
 It is so stiff!